barrelstrength/sprout-docs/docs/email/README.md

 #### Prepare The Package

 - Create a new **Package Element** with a chosen **Delivery Type** (Broadcast vs Transactional vs Message)

+## Settings

+Read the [Config Settings](./../configuration/sprout-config.md) documentation to explore and customize settings.

+## Updates

+See [update guides](../configuration/updates.md) for the Transactional Email and Framework modules.